ovn-org/ovn-kubernetes/README.md

 On Linux, the easiest way to get started is to use OVN DaemonSet and Deployments.

+# Master Based Ovn-Kubernetes Images

+With every PR that is merged into master, ovn-kubernetes images are automatically rebuilt and pushed to ghcr.io (i.e [ovn-org's packages](https://github.com/orgs/ovn-org/packages)) for consumption.
+They are built with fedora, and ubuntu base images both of which are built for arm64 and amd64 architectures.
+These are not official releases and are just provided to make using ovn-kubernetes easier for other projects.

 ## Install Open vSwitch kernel modules on all hosts.

 Most Linux distributions come with Open vSwitch kernel module by default.
 You